Mindspace uses monetary tactics to help users stick to their commitments.

 Sketches to UI concepts

-Modifying screen-time targets
+Modifying targets

 Final result